PROLEADK/Protocols-Arduino/README.md

 * 1007:     // view device info
 * 1008*:    // add calibration values for offset
 * 1011**:   // add calibration values for the lights
-* 1012**:   // add factor calibration values for of lights
+* 1012**:   // add factort calibration values for of lights
 * 1013:     // view and set device info
 * 1014**:   // add calibration values for the baseline
 * 1015**:   // add calibration values for the spad blanks